A C# program is typically organized into source code files with the .cs

 Forgetting the semicolon results in a compilation error.

-Variable Naming Rules in C#
+Naming Rules for Variables in C#

 In C#, when naming variables, there are certain rules you must follow.
 Otherwise, the compiler will mark it as an error.